Pradyot Bikram Manikya Deb Barma: Positions held

+Tiprasa Accord

+The Tiprasa Accord was signed on March 2, 2024 as a tripartite agreement between Pradyot led Tipra Motha Party (TMP), Tripura Government, and Government of India.
+The agreement sought to bring about a constitutional solution safeguarding the identity, culture, language, and uplifting the socio-economic conditions of the Indigenous Tiprasa people.

 Public life, activism and opinions

 Bubagra Pradyot is quite active in his public life and can be seen having taken part on several occasions like the TEDx Talks.
 On 16 February 2020, he organized a Q&A interactive session with students at Townhall, Agartala where he talked and discussed about leadership, clarity and issues like Citizenship Amendment Act with the students present.
 He also suggested that a scholarship in the name of Maharaja Bir Bikram be started by the Government of Tripura rather than putting up a statue.

 He launched The Northeast Today, a magazine targeted at residents of India's northeastern states.
 This enjoys a readership just shy of 1,000,000.
 He resigned and sold his magazine in November 2019 to concentrate on his own regional platform The Indigenous Progressive regional alliance popularly known as TIPRA.
 He is one of India's most vocal critics of the Armed Forces Special Powers Act (AFSPA) and is a prolific guest speaker at universities, the most notable being Harvard.
 He has been active in protesting against the CAA since the passing of the bill in 2019 at the parliament.